ritwikraj16/ai-mcp/rag-sql-agent/README.md

 3. **Semantic Search (RAG)**:

-   - The system retrieves relevant information from city documents stored in the Qdrant vector database suing similarity search.
+   - The system retrieves relevant information from city documents stored in the Qdrant vector database using similarity search.

    - The LLM then synthesizes a response based on the retrieved context.

 4. **Response Generation**:

-   - The agent system combines the results and displays the final generated reponse in the chat interface.
+   - The agent system combines the results and displays the final generated response in the chat interface.

 ### Example Usage